johnshearing/ControlTechniciansTroubleshootingCheckList/README.md

         show errors?

-    13. Are there any error messages at the control panels, computer consoles, or HMI screens?
+    13. Are there any error messages at the control panels, computer consoles, HMI screens, or VFDs?
 Pay special attention to the error messages which were generated first on the list because these may trigger the latter error conditions.
 Remember that not all error messages are representative of the conditions that trigger